GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 We hope you will study these examples to enable you to make efficient and wise use of this vast data set.

-K. GMT on non-\ UNIX platforms
+K. GMT on non-\ UNIX Platforms
 ================================